Siena Mattress review in brief

 The Siena Memory Foam is an affordable bed-in-a-box that will suit anyone who likes a firmer bed – especially stomach sleepers.
 Its temperature regulation exceeded our expectations.
 Edge support and motion isolation are also excellent.
 A routine sale knocks $300 off the MSRP, so you can bring home a queen bed for only $399, with 180 nights to trial it at home.

 Siena Mattress review: Materials

-The 10-inch Siena Mattress consists of five layers.
-At the bottom is a shift-resistant cover plus a 5.5-inch polyfoam stability layer to keep the mattress in place.
-Right above that is two inches of transitional support foam that'll gently cushion your body whilst keeping you cool via its rippled design.
-Following that is a 2.5-inch layer of gel-infused foam that'll adapt to your shape and draw away body heat.
+The 10-inch Siena Mattress consists of three different layers of foam.
+At the base (5 on the diagram), is a shift-resistant cover, followed by a a 5.5-inch polyfoam stability layer (4) to keep the mattress in place.
+Right above that is two inches of transitional support foam (3) that'll gently cushion your body whilst keeping you cool via its rippled design.
+Following that is a 2.5-inch layer of gel-infused foam (2) that'll adapt to your shape and draw away body heat.

 Siena Mattress review: Price and deals